deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 Weaponizing the Proof of Concept
 ---

-From here, all we have is a vanilla buffer overflow- where EIP is already pointed to our buffer.
+From here, all we have is a vanilla buffer overflow - where EIP is already pointed to our buffer.
 Let's get a shell.

 ```python
 import os